 (d) subsequently to take the unconsumed portion of the liquor from the licensed premises.

+(6a) Where —

+(a) a licence authorises the sale of liquor for consumption on the licensed premises ancillary to a meal provided by the licensee; and

+(b) liquor is sold for that purpose,

+then, despite any other provision of this Act, it is lawful for a person subsequently to take any unconsumed portion of the liquor from the licensed premises.

 (7) A licensee, or the employee or agent of a licensee, who —

 (a) is drunk on the licensed premises; or